chenPengJava/GitDemo/README.md

 the third modify

-the dev branch first modify
+the dev branch second modify